IIIF/api/source/api/presentation/3.0/index.md

 ####  3.2.
 Rights and Licensing Properties

+__WHERE DO CLIENT REQUIREMENTS LIVE?__

 The following properties ensure that the interests of the owning or publishing institutions are conveyed regardless of the viewing environment, and a client _MUST_ make these properties clearly available to the user.
 Given the wide variation of potential client user interfaces, it will not always be possible to display all or any of the properties to the user in the client's initial state.
-If initially hidden, the method of revealing them _MUST_ be obvious, such as a button or scroll bars.
+If initially hidden, the method of revealing them _MUST_ be obvious, such as a button or scroll bar.

 ##### attribution
 Text that _MUST_ be shown when the resource it is associated with is displayed or used.
 For example, this could be used to present copyright or ownership statements, or simply an acknowledgement of the owning and/or publishing institution.
 The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.